Sheratan095/ft_irc/Notes.md

 TO DO user number limit doesn't works

-TO DO: if a client is invited and the channel is key protected, should the invted still insert the key? now yes
+DONE: if a client is invited and the channel is key protected, should the invted still insert the key? now yes

-TO DO: can you kick yourself? or remove operator to yourself?
+DONE: can you kick yourself? or remove operator to yourself? now yes

 !!!!!Error numerics like 401 ERR_NOSUCHNICK!!!!!